An Architect’s Guide to Salesforce Integration

 So now that we know a bit more about automation vs integration and where no-code comes into play, we can talk about the big question: cost.

 If your goal is to sync data to or from a Salesforce organization, you can automate, integrate, build a custom connector, or hire a consultant to set it up for you.
-No-code is becoming a more popular choice, so many automation providers have pivoted to a “low-code” solution as a compromise between their traditionally complex automation tools and the rise of new, simpler no-code integration alternatives.
+No-code is becoming such a popular choice, that many automation providers have pivoted to a “low-code” solution as a compromise between their traditionally complex automation tools and the rise of new, simpler no-code integration alternatives.

 Many low-code options appear to be the same as no-code on the surface (or in a sales call) but once you get into the product, you’ll find that advanced functionality requires more than a little coding knowledge.